Waldensians: Teachings

 They also rejected a number of concepts that were widely held in Christian Europe of the era.
 For example, the Waldensians held that temporal offices and dignities were not meant for preachers of the Gospel; that relics were no different from any other bones and should not be regarded as special or holy; that pilgrimage served only to spend one's money; that meat might be eaten any day if one's appetite served one; that holy water was no more efficacious than rain water; and that prayer was just as effectual if offered in a church or a barn.

-Some beliefs attributed to early Waldensians may have come from fabricated documents for polemic purposes, for example by English Puritan diplomat Samuel Morland, some of whose sources were immediately lost and anachonistic.
+Some beliefs attributed to early Waldensians may have come from fabricated documents for polemic purposes, for example by English Puritan diplomat Samuel Morland, some of whose sources were immediately lost and anachronistic.
 These beliefs have early Waldensians speaking of the Catholic Church as the harlot of the Apocalypse, rejecting what they perceived as the idolatry of the Catholic Church and considered the papacy as the Antichrist of Rome.
 From Morland also comes the information that the early Waldensians rejected purgatory.
 These influenced Victorian views of the Waldensians, and the development of a myth or hypothesis of an earlier proto-Protestant community, the Vaudois.

 The characterization of the early Waldensians as proto-Protestants has been questioned by modern scholars: while they may have had a form of sola scriptura they did not embrace sola fide in their view of justification; some emphasized a born-again experience.

 La nobla leyczon (The Noble Lesson), written in the Old Occitan language, outlines the medieval Waldensian beliefs.
 It is believed that this poem was written some time between 1190 and 1240, but there is evidence that it was written in the first part of the fifteenth century.
 The Noble Lesson exists in four manuscripts: two are housed at the University of Cambridge, one at Trinity College in Dublin, and another in Geneva.

 Works attributed to Reinerius Saccho gave the following charges against the Waldensians: